Small businesses in North Carolina most often buy these types of insurance.

 Yes, your state may have special requirements for business insurance and bonds for your industry.
 You may also need a license depending on the work you do.

-Contractors often need to carry general liability insurance or surety bonds to perform certain types of work.
+General contractors and construction professions often need to carry general liability insurance or surety bonds to perform certain types of work.
 Having the right insurance and bonds helps you comply with state licensing requirements.

 Note that cities and counties may have their own laws, in addition to state laws.

 As with any purchase, shopping around is one of the best ways to find an affordable option.
-With Insureon, you can compare quotes from top-rated providers by filling out a free online application.
+With Insureon, you can compare business insurance quotes from top-rated providers by filling out a free online application.

-Other ways to save include bundling policies for a discount, and choosing less expensive policy options, such as lower limits or a higher deductible.
+Other ways to save include bundling insurance products for a discount, and choosing less expensive policy options, such as lower limits or a higher deductible.
 Learn more about how to find cheap business insurance.